fillumina/krasa-jaxb-tools-jdk21-example/README.md

 Provides functional tests together with a showcase on how to invoke  [Jaxn Bean Validation Annotation Plugin `krasa-jaxb-tools`](https://github.com/fillumina/krasa-jaxb-tools) .

-Note that `krasa-jaxb-tools` in its current version (2.x) is boounded to work with **Java 8 (JDK 1.8)** because of some old projects still depending on it so all dependencies are peeked from the latest versions able to maintain that compatibility.
+Note that `krasa-jaxb-tools` in its current version (2.x) is bounded to **Java 8 (JDK 1.8)** because of some old projects still depending on it so all dependencies are peeked from the latest versions able to maintain that compatibility.

 Tests are performed with these JAX-WS related frameworks: